boschsensortec/BME280_SensorAPI/README.md

 SPI 3-wire is currently not supported in the API.
 ## Usage guide
 ### Initializing the sensor
-To initialize the sensor, user need to create a device structure.
+To initialize the sensor, user needs to create a device structure.
 User can do this by creating an instance of the structure bme280_dev.
-After creating the device structure, user need to fill in the various parameters as shown below.
+After creating the device structure, user needs to fill in the various parameters as shown below.

 #### Example for SPI 4-Wire
 ``` c